BruceEckel/ConfiguringForPants/README.md

 - [**Need a better tutorial**] Try this [getting-started tutorial for Pants](https://semaphoreci.com/blog/building-python-projects-with-pants).
 This was written for Pants V1, so there are some commands in the tutorial that have small mistakes but Pants V2 will help you correct the issues).
-You will run into the following problem:
+You will encounter the following problem:
 - The default interpreter for Ubuntu 22.04.1 is Python 3.10.6, so trying to run Pants produces: \
 `No valid Python interpreter found.
 For pants_version = "2.16.0.dev0", Pants requires Python 3.7, 3.8, or 3.9 to run.
 Please check that a valid interpreter is installed and on your $PATH.`